-In response to national data showing Latinos to be both the fastest-growing segment of the U.S. Catholic Church and the most under served by Catholic schools, the University of Notre Dame's Catholic School Advantage Campaign founded the Latino Enrollment Institute (LEI) in 2012.
-This initiative identifies and assists Catholic schools with a substantial unmet capacity (open seats), favorable demographic potential—namely, a growing number of Latino families in the surrounding area—and motivated principals by teaching them and select faculty leaders how to transform their schools to attract and serve Latino students more effectively.
+In response to national data suggesting Latinos are both the fastest-growing segment of the U.S. Catholic Church and the most underserved by Catholic schools, the University of Notre Dame's Catholic School Advantage program founded the Latino Enrollment Institute (LEI) in 2012.
+This initiative identifies and assists Catholic schools with substantial unmet capacity (open seats), favorable demographic potential—namely, a growing number of Latino families in the surrounding area—and motivated principals by offering a framework to transform schools in order to attract and serve Latino families.

-The LEI was built around the premise that the principal is the single most important lever for change in a school, whether it be in establishing an environment that is culturally responsive to Latino families, implementing strategic marketing and recruitment efforts to boost Latino enrollment, or simply assembling the right team capable of carrying out these efforts.
-Furthermore, the principal’s capacity to implement important and lasting changes is accentuated by the support of the pastor and key members of their staff and faculty.
-It is for this reason that each principal is asked to bring one member of his or her faculty who will help to implement the strategies learned at the summer conference.
-In addition, a third spot is reserved for the pastor of each eligible school should he choose to attend as well.
-Our experience shows that in schools with effective principals and pastors who are equally engaged in this mission to welcome and serve Latino families more effectively, dramatic gains can ensue.
+The LEI was predicated on the idea that the principal is the single most important lever for change in a school, whether it be in establishing an environment that is culturally responsive to Latino families, implementing strategic marketing and recruitment efforts to boost Latino enrollment, or simply assembling the right team capable of carrying out these efforts.
+The principal’s capacity to implement important and lasting changes, however, is accentuated by the support of the pastor and key members of his/her staff and faculty.
+Thus, the LEI invites school teams, comprised of the principal and one other staff/faculty member, to attend the summer institute.
+A third spot is reserved for the pastor of each eligible school, at no additional charge, should he choose to attend as well.
+Experience shows that schools with collaborative principals and pastors who are equally engaged in this mission to welcome and serve Latino families are more effective, and dramatic gains can ensue.

-- A deeper understanding of Latino cultures and traditions
+- Developing a deeper understanding of Latino cultures and traditions

 - Intercultural competency and what it means for your school